(Last Updated on : 10/03/2015)

 Fauna of Rajasthan

 The fauna of Rajasthan is blessed with various species.
 They range from mammals and reptiles to colorful birds

 is commonly found in open plains and in the foothills of the Aravallis.
 Chau Singha, another local, lives in the hilly regions.
 Besides these one may also come across sambar, chital, rhesus macauqe, langur

-But the most important species adds a special dimension to the flora and fauns of Rajasthan is the cat family.
-Amazingly it is one of the best places where big cats thrive.
+But the most important species that adds a special dimension to the fauna of Rajasthan is the cat family.
+Amazingly, it is one of the best places where big cats thrive.
 Taking shelter in the ruins of temples

-While the tiger rules the land the crocodiles and ghariyals are the monarchs of the aquatic life.
+While the tiger rules the land, the crocodiles and ghariyals are the monarchs of the aquatic life.
 Other reptiles include Indian python or ajgar, Indian chameleon

 and Indian mongoose are mostly found in dry arid zone.